RogueArt/RogueArt/README.md

 # 👋 Hi, I’m RogueArt

-I'm a full-stack web developer and designer who's currently working at Amazon Web Services (AWS) as a Software Development Intern.
+I'm a full-stack web developer and designer currently working at Facebook as a Software Engineering Intern.

 <table>
   <thead>